-In the summer of 2012, I decided to read Halliwell’s Film Guide to see which films summarized my fifth novel (or parts of it).
+In the summer of 2012, I decided to read Halliwell’s Film Guide to see which reviews summarized my fifth novel (or parts of it).
 Originally, my novel was much longer because of a male-driven sub-plot that became its own novel.
 It took a 2013 erotic novel competition (for Mills & Boon) to remove the less kinky sub-plot (the competition demanded a 50k word-count).

 It took a 2014 children’s novel competition to remove the main portion of the first act.
 My novel was based on an action movie screenplay that I wrote which was to be an amalgamation of a children’s movie, a teen movie and an adult movie.
 The sub-plot was never intended to be a movie whereas the remaining novel will be the basis for two movies (the first being a college movie).

 I’m reticent about revealing what the plot was given how my thunder was stolen when Fifty Shades of Grey took the wind out of my sails (and thus my sales).
 The story was different but the genre, theme and setting were the same.
 In the spring of 2011, I e-mailed dozens of literary agents but I was rejected.
 In 2012, you can imagine my surprise when I was told that another Seattle-based erotica became popular.